Thrilling Water Adventures in Colorado to Make You Forget You’re Landlocked

 For Laidback Water Lovers:

 Boating in Colorado can be as fast paced and exciting as other water sports.
 However, many locals and visitors prefer to chill out when they set sail.
 Our personal recommendation?
 Lounge out on deck, and enjoy the Colorado sunshine.
 Then, when you get too hot, take a dive into the lake to cool off.
+You can rent a boat for the duration of your trip or go to boat sales to see if they have the right boat for you.

 A common assumption made by out-of-staters is that Colorado doesn’t have fresh fish like seaside towns do.
 So let us be the first to set the record straight: Our trout is unbeatable.
 Don’t just taste it for yourself; fish it for yourself.